12 Monkeys Full Season One Commentary

 In the second episode, Mentally Divergent, we get to meet some more of the cast.
-Ramse jokes around about getting some vintage and Dr. Laske is in the mix in 2043.
-Now that they know The Army of The 12 Monkeys are the architects of the viral plague, Dr. Jones wants to send Cole back to find a patient in JD Peoples However he accidentally spinters to North Korea 2006.
+Ramse jokes around about getting some vintage, and Dr. Laske is in the mix in 2043.
+Now that they know The Army of The 12 Monkeys is the architects of the viral plague, Dr. Jones wants to send Cole back to find a patient in JD Peoples.
+However, he accidentally splintered to North Korea in 2006.
 This gives 12 Monkeys the chance to show us some new things.
-We learn about a “tracer signal”, a “slingshot” splinter and how Dr. Jones believes that Cole’s fate is preordained, he has a destiny and she tells Ramse that he does not.
+We learn about a “tracer signal,” a “slingshot” splinter, and how Dr. Jones believes that Cole’s fate is preordained, he has a destiny, and she tells Ramse that he does not.

 Cassie and the tall man show up at the end of the episode.
-Tall man and his fellow monkeys take Jennifer hostage and Cassie springs Cole from the hospital.
+The tall man and his fellow monkeys take Jennifer hostage, and Cassie springs Cole from the hospital.
 Future, or past, events are alluded to in these final scenes.
-The scar on the tall man’s cheek, his whistle, and his contempt for Cole will be addressed in later episodes.
-Back in 2043, it is Dr. Jones who explains the importance of Cole’s experiences, before she chooses the next tack on their journey of discovery.
+The scar on the tall man’s cheek, his whistle, and his contempt for Cole will be seen in later episodes.
+Back in 2043, it is Dr. Jones, who explains the importance of Cole’s experiences, before she chooses the next tack on their journey of discovery.

-Also in this episode: Jennifer mentions Cole’s soulful otter eyes for the first time.
-This soon becomes a nickname and a goto line for Jennifer.
+Also, in this episode: Jennifer mentions Cole’s soulful “otter eyes” for the first time.
+Soon, this becomes a nickname and Jennifer’s goto line for James.

-When Cole mentions colors, Jennifer mentions that she like Primary colors.
-We later learn that she herself is Primary.
+When Cole mentions colors, Jennifer says that she likes Primary colors.
+We later learn that she is Primary.